Pages tagged "Solar Our Schools"

 YOU CAN HELP WIN SOLAR ON OUR SCHOOLS AND EARLY CHILDHOOD CENTRES!

-By asking the government for solar and batteries for all Australian schools and childcare centres, you can play a part in creating a cleaner, better, safer Australia.
+By asking state and federal governments for solar and batteries for all Australian schools and childcare centres, you can play a part in creating a cleaner, better, safer Australia.

-Add your name to the call for a COVID-19 recovery investment into solar and batteries for all schools in Australia!
+Add your name to the call for clean-energy investment into solar and batteries for all schools in Australia!
 We want thousands of parents, teachers, students and community members to sign the letter, so please share it too!
 Here is a poster you can download!

 We have resources and organisers to help you connect with your school or child care community to get them on board.
 We'll help you get the ball rolling!